 The Bernice Garden is open from April until Mid November every Sunday from 10 a.m. - 2 p.m., rain or shine.

-Directions: The market is located at 1401 South Main Street, in downtown Little Rock.
+Where to go: The market is located at 1401 South Main Street, in downtown Little Rock, near The Root cafe.

 River Market Farmer's Market -